steveswalwell/FTA-WelcomeKits/hybrid/planning/Azure_Stack_HCI_Planning.md

 ### Active Directory Requirements

 As the Azure Stack HCI cluster is a Windows Failover Cluster Instance running Hyper-V and S2D then an Active Directory Domain Servers are required.

-Additional once the cluster is deployed it is advised to grant the cluster computer object permissions to the OU which the nodes and cluster computer object are within.
-This is needed to allow for the creation and modification to AD objects when roles and services are deployed on the cluster.
-Also it would be recommended to disabled GPO inheritance and then only apply the GPO's specific to Azure Stack HCI.
+The requirements for Active Directory are:

+ - A dedicated Organization Unit (OU).
+ - Group policy inheritance that is blocked for the applicable Group Policy Object (GPO).
+ - A user account that has all rights to the OU in the Active Directory.

+A [PowerShell module][adprep] is available which can be used set this up these requirements, however this is not a requirement and these can bet set up manually.
+A additional consideration is the presences of enforced policies as these will not be blocked when Group policy inheritance that is blocked, alternative methods would need to block these such as [WMI Filter][wmifilter] or [Security Groups][securitygroups].

 Sometimes these types of changed are not appropriate so there is the option to use a fabric domain which will allow more "flexibility" to these changes as it is limited to your Azure Stack HCI cluster(s).